- Affordable Care Act (ACA)

-- When will the next attestation period be held after this first period in early 2018?
+- When will the next attestation period be held after this next period in early 2019?

 - I am a new provider and was notified that my provider enrollment application was approved after the attestation period was closed.
 Which professional dispensing fee will I receive?

 Newly approved fee-for-service pharmacy providers that are notified of their enrollment approval after the attestation period closes will receive the higher dispensing fee.
 However, those same providers will have to attest for subsequent reporting periods in order to continue to be eligible for the higher dispensing fee in subsequent fiscal years.